Naomilounsbury/activently/README.md

 ## Questions

-If you have any questions please check out [my github](https://github.com/Naomilounsbury/activently)
+If you have any questions please check out [my github](https://github.com/Naomilounsbury/activently).
+Here is a link to the [project](https://still-peak-56139.herokuapp.com/)